civol/HDLRuby/README.md

 end
 ```

-This latter kind of block is used for creating a new scope for declaring
+This latter kind of block statemetn is used for creating a new scope for
-signals without colliding with existing ones while keeping the current
+declaring signals without colliding with existing ones while keeping the
-execution mode.
-For example it is possible to declare three different inner
+current execution mode.
+For example it is possible to declare three different
-signals all called `sig` as follows:
+inner signals all called `sig` as follows:

 ```ruby
 ...